abadayoussef/wodpress-plugin/README.md

 # wodpress-plugin
-This a made from scratch plugin usin BOILERPLATE oriented-object template
+This a made from scratch plugin using BOILERPLATE oriented-object template

 ## Add/show data plugn
 this a simple plugin to show all the date and add new data to databasa.